 "A very slight attention to the history of the times will place this subject in its true light.
 The colonies complained of oppressions from the mother country, and were anxious to devise some means by which their grievances might be redressed.
 These grievances were common to all of them; for England made no discrimination between them, in the general course of her colonial policy.
-Their rights, as British subjects, had never been well defined: and some of the most important of those rights, as asserted by themselves, had been denied by the British crown.
+Their rights, as British subjects, had never been well defined; and some of the most important of those rights, as asserted by themselves, had been denied by the British crown.
 As early as 1765 a majority of the colonies had met together in congress, or convention, in New York, for the purpose of deliberating on these grave matters of common concern; and they then made a formal declaration of what they considered their rights, as colonists and British subjects.
 This measure, however, led to no redress of their grievances.
 On the contrary, the subsequent measures of the British government gave new and just causes of complaint; so that, in 1774, it was deemed necessary that the colonies should again meet together, in order to consult upon their general condition, and provide for the safety of their common rights.
 Hence the congress which met at Carpenter's hall, in Philadelphia, on the 5th of September 1774.
 It consisted of delegates from New Hampshire, Massachusetts Bay, Rhode Island and Providence Plantations, Connecticut, from the city and county of New York, and other counties in the province of New York, New Jersey, Pennsylvania, Newcastle, Kent and Sussex in Delaware, Maryland, Virginia and South Carolina.
 North Carolina was not represented until the 14th September, and Georgia not at all.
-It is also apparent, that New York was not represented as a colony, but only through certain portions of her people; (i) in like manner, Lyman Hall was admitted to his seat, in the succeeding congress, as a delegate from the parish of St. Johns, in Georgia, although he declined to vote on any question requiring a majority of the colonies to carry it, because he was not the representative of a colony.
+It is also apparent, that New York was not represented as a colony, but only through certain portions of her people; (i) in like manner, Lyman Hall the journals of congress, may not be out of place:

+(i) The historical fact here stated, is perfectly authenticated, and has never been disputed; nevertheless, the following extracts from was admitted to his seat, in the succeeding congress, as a delegate from the parish of St. Johns, in Georgia, although he declined to vote on any question requiring a majority of the colonies to carry it, because he was not the representative of a colony.
 This congress passed a variety of important resolutions, between September 1774, and the 22d October, in the same year; during all which time Georgia was not represented at all; for even the parish of St. Johns did not appoint a representative till May 1775.
 In point of fact, the congress was a deliberative and advisory body, and nothing more; and, for this reason, it was not deemed important, or, at least, not indispensable, that all the colonies should be represented, since the resolutions of congress had no obligatory force whatever.
 It was appointed for the sole purpose of taking into consideration the general condition of the colonies, and of devising and recommending proper measures, for the security of their rights and interests.
 For these objects no precise powers and instructions were necessary, and beyond them none were given.
 Neither does it appear that any precise time was assigned for the duration of congress.
 The duty with which it was charged was extremely simple; and it was taken for granted that it would dissolve itself as soon as that duty should be performed.(k)